mylastore/koa-api/README.md

 ### PM2

-This project features an `ecosystem.json` file that is the target of the PM2 implementation in production.
+Yep, PM2 is awesome on production.

 The `src` folder is the heart of the program.